toddeTV/talk-2025-05-22-printed-europe-conference/content/need-for-portfolio.md

 layout: basic
 ---

-# Why in the Web?
+# Why 3D in the Web?

-copy existing slide?
+it is interactive against an static image

 # Website Structure